19 Best Sights in Santorini (Thira), The Cyclades

 Perissa Beach

 Separated from Kamari Beach by a huge slice of rock, Mesa Vouno, Perissa is almost identical, but that mountain helps to protect it from the meltemi winds.
 It is a long, black-sand beach that is popular with the summer crowds and where a lively beach resort town has grown to appreciate the view.
-Amenities: food and drink; showers; toilets; water sports.
+Amenities: food and drink; parking (no fee); showers; toilets; water sports.
 Best for: snorkeling; swimming; walking.

 Kamari, 847 03, Greece